jayHuggie/Cloth_Simulation/README.md

 <img src="/scenes/cloth_video.gif" alt="scene_overview" title="scene_overview" width="1080"/>

-This is a simulation of a piece of cloth created using particles, spring-dampers, and triangular surfaces, developed with OpenGL for my CSE 169 (Computer Animation) course at UCSD.
+This is a simulation of a cloth created using particles, spring-dampers, and triangular surfaces, developed with OpenGL for my CSE 169 (Computer Animation) course at UCSD.

 # Features: